ItsMarekChinoy/DynamicIsland/README.txt

 INSTALL  (Windows)
 ------------------
-1. Install Python 3.10 or newer from https://www.python.org/downloads/
+1. Install Python 3.12
 IMPORTANT: tick "Add Python to PATH" on the first screen of the installer.
 This is the #1 thing people miss and it breaks everything.

 2. Unzip this folder somewhere (Desktop is fine).